HarshaJamedar/HarshaJamedar/README.md

 <h1 align="center">Hi 👋, I'm Harshavardhan</h1>
 <h3 align="center">A Tech geek with Zest</h3>

-- 👨🏽‍🎓 I have Masters in Computer Science from California State University Fullerton (August 2022 - May 2024), Current CGPA 3.7/4.
+- 👨🏽‍🎓 I'm a Masters graduate in Computer Science at California State University Fullerton (August 2022 - May 2024), with a GPA: 3.74/4.0 .

 - 👨🏻‍💻 I'm a FullStack Developer and have a work experience of  3 years with prominent skills in Core Java, Angular, Spring Framework, React, Node js, Express js, JDBC, OracleDb, MySql, Major DevOps tools, Project Management tools.